Lear Flint Seating Plant opens on the historic Buick grounds of Flint’s north side

 Lear hired local artist Kevin Burdick of Scraps Designs to paint a more than 40-foot-long mural inside the building.
 The mural, located in the production area was first sketched, Burdick said, then after plant approval, was painted using an airbrush in two weeks.
 Titled, Directional Innovation, the mural represents Flint’s history in the automotive industry and Lear’s commitment to quality and community.

-A collaborative environment is clearly visible with the design of the building, its lack of segregation between management and hourly employees and their use of spaces such as the kitchen, break rooms, restrooms and open plan cubicles with collaboration tables poised in the center of the spacious aisles.
+A collaborative environment is clearly visible with the design of the building, its lack of segregation between management and hourly employees and their use of spaces such as the kitchen, break rooms, restrooms and open plan cubicles with work tables poised in the center of spacious aisles.

 “It’s all Herman Miller, [a Michigan-based company],” stated Claudette “Coco” Kaado, Lear Flint Seating Plant’s facility designer.
 “They wanted innovation to be organically driven,” she said, adding the company wanted every space to be enjoyable.
 From the color scheme to the industrial design, employees collaboratively decided on the look of the building.
 All of the wood and construction materials were local to Flint, including the salvaged wood used on the lobby wall.